 How far have your closest competitors come?
 What patents?
 In what countries are they valid, and for how long?
 Or, more specifically: What has happened in your particular technological area during the last six months?

-Competitive intelligence is an essential strategy, especially when it comes to monitoring a competitor’s patent portfolio.
+Competitive intelligence is an essential strategy, especially when monitoring a competitor’s patent portfolio.
 Obviously, you know your competitors.
 But do you really know them all?
 Identical technologies are often used in different products.
 How good is the technology of your company in comparison to the competition?
 Which patent strategies are pursued by your competition?
 The simple answers to these complex questions could be provided by a targeted “Patent monitoring report.”

 Below, we have elaborated on the elements you can add to a “Patent Monitoring Report.”
 We have also provided a link to a free template at the bottom of this post.